Written By: Vahid Moradi

 For example, if you were timing a car making laps around a track, a Fly Back Chronograph drive watch would be the chronograph of choice as the person timing would be able to reset and restart the timer instantaneously as the car was crossing the marker.
 On the other hand, if you were timing a drag race and wanted to see how fast a car drove from point A to point B the simple chronograph would be the proper mechanism as you could stop the timer without immediately resetting it.

 If you are someone who likes to participate in activities that involve specific measurements of time then the inclusion of a complication like a chronograph is for you!
-Seeing as how so many luxury watch brands include the chronograph as a staple complication, finding a luxury watch brand you love is the first step in shopping for a luxury watch with a chronograph.
+Seeing as how so many luxury watch brands include the chronograph as a staple complication, finding a luxury watch brand you love is the first step in shopping for a luxury chronograph timepieces.

 The luxury watch brand experts at CJ Charles are the perfect people to help you find the watch you love, with the chronograph you need.
 And while you are undoubtedly an expert in how to use a chronograph after finishing this article, our associates at CJ Charles can walk you through all of the incredible features of your new luxury watch, including how to use the chronograph.